-Some individuals choose to sleep in their lift chairs, however, an individual with limited mobility or impaired skin should connect with their health care professionals before sleeping in their lift chair for long periods of time.
+Some individuals choose to sleep in their lift chairs.
+However, an individual with limited mobility or impaired skin should consult with their health care professional(s) before sleeping in their lift chair for long periods of time.

-Sleeping in a lift chair may place some people at increased risk of pressure and/or shear at their coccyx, increasing their risk of pressure injuries or skin breakdown, depending on positioning and the type of lift chair used.
+Sleeping in a lift chair may place some people at increased risk of pressure and/or shear at their coccyx.
+This increases the risk of pressure injuries or skin breakdown depending on the positioning and the type of lift chair used.

 Lift chair positions